 Effective Business Models

 There has been discussion throughout this paper regarding the necessity for reconfiguring business methods and approaches, but not much about what kind of approach would work best when it comes to adapting to the digital transformation.
-The best thing that today’s businesses can do is to change their business models to place a greater emphasis on digital technology as well as partner and customer collaboration and interaction.
+The best thing that today’s businesses can do is to change their business models to place a greater emphasis on digital technology trends as well as partner and customer collaboration and interaction.

 This kind of model serves as a hybrid of sorts, branching the physical as well as the digital to help a business provide excellent, focused service to all of its customers.
 It’s also one that can be further adapted in the future, making it a great choice for businesses that intend on riding out the digital transformation and seeing it through to the end.